Social Data Science

 • Idea: Compare units that are similar in important ways, except for whether they received the treatment

-• Example: Do UN peacekeeping missions reduce civilian deaths?
+• Example: Do UN PK missions reduce civilian deaths?

-• Problem: Peacekeepers are sent to more violent conflicts
+• Selection Bias: PKs might be sent to more violent conflicts

 • Some with peacekeepers | some without